Reading time - 2 minutes, 24 seconds

 With hotter temperatures and drier conditions, wildfire season is here.
-If you live in an area affected by these risks, it is important to know how to prepare for wildfires, how to prevent wildfires, and what to expect in the case of an evacuation.
-While wildfire season may sound daunting, being well-informed can literally be a lifesaver!
-Read on to find resources and tips for preparing your home and family this season.
+If you live in an area affected by these risks, it is crucial to know how to prepare for wildfires, how to prevent wildfires, and what to expect in the case of an evacuation.
+While preparing for wildfire season may sound daunting, being well-informed and prepared is the best way to ensure you and your family stay safe.

-More than 85% of all wildfires are caused by people.
-That means that wildfire prevention is critical to help stop wildfires from starting.
-Most wildfires are caused by people leaving campfires unattended, burning debris, and using equipment improperly.
+More than 85% of all wildfires are started by people leaving campfires unattended, burning debris, and misusing equipment.
 Prevent wildfires by following these guidelines:

 Use caution any time you start a fire.
 Dispose of ashes properly.
 Never leave outdoor fires unattended.
 Make sure that all fires are completely extinguished before leaving an area.

 Keep gas grills and propane tanks at least 15 feet from any structure.
-If inclement weather is predicted, do not use your grill.
+Do not use your grill if inclement weather is forecasted, as it may prevent proper clean up and disposal of lit materials.
 Always have a fire extinguisher or water source nearby.

 Keep wildfire smoke outside.
 Select a room in your home to close off from outside air.
-Set up a portable air cleaner to keep the air in that room clean even when it’s smokey outside.
+Set up a portable air cleaner/purifier to keep the air in that room free from smoke.

-Keep track of fires in your area so you stay ready.
+Keep track of fires in your area and be prepared to evacuate at a moment's notice.

 AirNow’s Fires: Current Conditions has a map of fires throughout North America.